glowkeeper/glowkeeper.github.io/assets/posts/academia/teaching.md

 ## An Introduction to Building 3D Games in Unity

-Currently, I am a Visiting Tutor at the University of Roehampton, where I have been teaching Foundation Year students how to conduct research and [introducing them to building games in Unity](https://github.com/glowkeeper/IntroToBuilding3DGamesInUnity).
-The games workshops cover the Unity games engine, and specifically:
+Currently, I am a Visiting Tutor at the [University of Roehampton](https://www.roehampton.ac.uk/), where I have been teaching Foundation Year students how to conduct research and [introducing them to building games in Unity](https://github.com/glowkeeper/IntroToBuilding3DGamesInUnity).
+The games workshops cover the principles of creating a 3D space through the [Unity](https://unity.com/) games engine, and specifically:

 - Modelling
 - Materials and Textures